Home 9 The Art of Technology 9 Image Processing – Python : Convert Image to Gray Scale – Average

-Let’s us look at some ways of converting a color image into a black and white or gray scale image.
+Let’s us look at some ways of converting a color into a black and white or gray scale image.

 The most straight forward approach is averaging the three color channels, RGB.